ftf/dotfiles/README.md

 Inspired by [holmans dotfiles](https://github.com/holman/dotfiles) Rakefile.
-Since some moron systems don't ship with ruby I wanted to use a pure shell based installation.
+Since some moron systems don't ship with ruby I wanted to use a pure shell script based installation.
 Luckily we can install ruby later with the help of [rvm](http://rvm.io).

 ### install.sh options